Tornadoes of 1973: May 9–10

 A deadly tornado outbreak affected the state of Ohio on May 10, though tornado activity began as early as May 9 in Minnesota.

 May 22–31

 A massive outbreak sequence produced 145 tornadoes, including four violent tornadoes.
 On May 24, a well-documented F4 tornado killed two and injured four in Union City, Oklahoma.
 On May 26, a tornado was captured on time-lapse as it spun on the southwest edge of the storm west of Wichita, Kansas.
-It was also a violent F4 tornado.
-Three people were killed when the tornado picked up a 19-foot boat and threw it back in the water.
+The tornado would cause F3 damage to three homes north of Goddard.
+Three people were killed when a F1 tornado picked up a 19-foot boat and threw it back in the water before uprooting trees at shore in Cheney Reservoir.
+A F4 tornado damaged 75% of Keefeton, Oklahoma and tossed a pickup truck where all four occupants died.
 That same day, another long-tracked F4 tornado in Northeastern Arkansas killed three and injured 289.
-One more disastrous, long-tracked F4 tornado occurred the next day in Central Alabama north of Birmingham, Alabama, killing seven and injuring 199.
+One more disastrous, long-tracked F4 tornado occurred the next day in Central Alabama south of Birmingham, Alabama, killing seven and injuring 199 (208 according to Grazulis).
+A F3 tornado (part of the tornado family originating from Walton County) struck northern Athens, Georgia with one fatality and 65 injuries.
 In the end, the tornadoes caused 24 fatalities and 820 injuries.